MeltwaterArchive/storyplayer/v2/modules/browser/expectsBrowser.md

 _expectsBrowser()_ allows you to test the currently loaded HTML page and make sure that it contains what you expect it to.
 Use these tests to prove that your story can continue.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\ExpectsBrowser_.
+The source code for these actions can be found in the class `Prose\ExpectsBrowser`.

 ## Behaviour And Return Codes